-The tsscds2018 program package has been designed to discover reaction mechanisms and solve the kinetics in an automated fashion, using chemical dynamics simulations.
+The tsscds-2018 program package has been designed to discover reaction mechanisms and solve the kinetics in an automated fashion, using chemical dynamics simulations.
 The basic idea behind this program is to obtain transition state (TS) guess structures from trajectory simulations performed at very high energies or temperatures.
-From the obtained TS structures, minima and product fragments are determined following the intrinsic reaction coordinate (IRC).
-Then, with all the stationary points, the reaction network is constructed.
+From the obtained structures, minima and product fragments can be optimized following the intrinsic reaction coordinate (IRC), and the reaction network can thus be constructed.
 Finally, the kinetics is solved using the Kinetic Monte Carlo (KMC) method.

-The program is interfaced with MOPAC2016 and Gaussian 09 (G09), but work is in progress to incorporate more electronic structure programs.
+The program is interfaced with MOPAC2016 and Gaussian 09, but work is in progress to incorporate more electronic structure programs.

 This tutorial is thought to guide you through the various steps necessary to predict reaction mechanisms and kinetics of unimolecular decompositions.
 To facilitate the presentation, we consider, as an example, the decomposition of formic acid (FA).
-The present version of the program can also be used to study homogeneous catalysis, but additional refinements are needed to make the code more general and user-friendly.
+The present version can also be used to study homogeneous catalysis, but additional refinements are needed to make the code more general and user-friendly.
 This capability will be fully incorporated and described in the next released.
 Users are encouraged to read reference 1 before using the tsscds2018 package.